-- 5. Except in emergency circumstances as defined above, District inspection, monitoring or disclosure of emails or other documents or data must be authorized in advance and in writing by the Chancellor.
+- Substantiated reason means that reliable evidence indicates the probability that violation of law or provisions herein has occurred, as distinguished from rumor, gossip, speculation or other unreliable evidence. - b.
+Time-dependent, emergency circumstances means where time is of the essence and where there is a high probability that delaying action would almost certainly result in critical compelling circumstances. - c.
+Critical compelling circumstances means that a failure to act may result in significant bodily harm, significant property damage or loss, loss of significant evidence of the violation of law or provisions herein, significant liability to the District or District employees or students. - 6.
+Except in emergency circumstances as defined above, District inspection, monitoring or disclosure of emails or other documents or data must be authorized in advance and in writing by the Chancellor (or designee).
 This authority shall not be further delegated.
-Unless precluded by law, law enforcement or related agencies, the District shall make a full and complete written record of the rationale for such access, which shall be provided to the affected employee within two work days of obtaining access. - 6.
+Unless precluded by law, law enforcement or related agencies, the District shall make a full and complete written record of the rationale for such access, which shall be provided to the affected employee within two work days of obtaining access. - 7.
 Authorization shall be limited to the least perusal of contents and the least action necessary to resolve the situation.
 All inspection and/or monitoring pursuant to this Section is limited to the specific computer hardware which the District has a substantiated reason to believe were used in the violations as alleged and described in the written authorization.
-All inspection and/or monitoring shall be limited to the investigation of the violations as alleged and described. - 7.
+All inspection and/or monitoring shall be limited to the investigation of the violations as alleged and described. - 8.
 Users should be aware that during the performance of their duties, Information Technology Services personnel occasionally need to observe certain transactional addressing information to ensure proper functioning of the District's computer services, including email.
-Except as provided in this Section or by law, they shall not intentionally read the contents of email or other documents, or to read transactional information where not germane to the foregoing purpose, or to disclose or otherwise use what they have seen. - 8.
-Employees and students who use District computers and networks and the information they contain, and related resources, have a responsibility to respect software copyrights and licenses, respect the integrity of computer-based information resources, refrain from seeking to gain unauthorized access, and respect the rights of other computer users. - 9.
+Except as provided in this Section or by law, they shall not intentionally read the contents of email or other documents, or to read transactional information where not germane to the foregoing purpose, or to disclose or otherwise use what they have seen. - 9.
+Employees and students who use District computers and networks and the information they contain, and related resources, have a responsibility to respect software copyrights and licenses, respect the integrity of computer-based information resources, refrain from seeking to gain unauthorized access, and respect the rights of other computer users. - 10.
 The District cannot and does not wish to be the arbiter of contents of documents in any physical or electronic media.
 The District shall not protect users from receiving transmitted or physically conveyed language or images which they may find offensive or objectionable in nature or content, regardless of whether such documents originated within or outside the District.
 Employees and students are strongly encouraged to use the same personal and professional courtesies and considerations in such communications as they would with face-to-face conversation.